alex-varga14/Distributed-Coupon-Application/backend/README.md

 ## Leader election implementation

-The leader (re-)election is done by creating a public endpoint `POST /proc/leader` to initiate the election with a non-public endpoint `GET /proc/leader/<id>` to compare process IDs.
+The leader (re-)election is implemented using the Bully Algorithm.
+This is implemented by creating a public endpoint `POST /proc/leader` to initiate the election with a non-public endpoint `GET /proc/leader/<id>` to compare process IDs.
 The process with the highest PID will win the election.

 The steps are as follows: